-The Northern California Interagency Wildland Firefighter Academy trains cadets that are interested in a career in the Wildland Fire Service.
-Our Alumni are working all across the United States with private, local, state and federal fire agencies such as the US Forest Service (USFS), Bureau of Land Management (BLM), Oregon Department of Forestry (ODF), Orange County Fire Authority, City of Los Angeles Fire Department and Golden State Fire Support Inc..
+The Northern California Wildland Firefighter Academy trains cadets that are interested in a career in the Wildland Fire Service.
+Our Alumni are working all across the United States with private, local, state and federal fire agencies such as the US Forest Service (USFS), Bureau of Land Management (BLM), National Park Service (NPS), Fish and Wildlife Service, State or Local Government and and Wildland Fire Contractors..

 The Wildland Fire Academy is a 15 day program in which students receive training on:

 - LCES: Lookouts, Communications, Escape Routes, and Safety Zones (S-134)